 As Jesus approached Jerusalem, he explained exactly what it meant to be the Messiah of Israel, namely, suffering and death, an expectation contrary to popular expectations and those of his disciples.
 And he also summoned anyone who would become his disciple to take up the cross and follow his self-sacrificial example.
 And failure to do so would render one an object of shame before the Lord of Glory.

-After Jesus healed a blind man, for a fleeting moment, the eyes of Peter and the disciples were opened to “see” just who he was – Mark 8:27-38.
+After Jesus healed the blind man, for a fleeting moment, the eyes of Peter were opened to “see” just who he was – Mark 8:27-38.

 Jesus queried his disciples while he was “on the way” to Jerusalem: Who do men say that I am?
-At least nine times Mark declares that Jesus was “on the way.”
-His march to Jerusalem, and to his inevitable death, fulfilled the proclamation of John the Baptist from the words of Isaiah: “I send my messenger before your face, who shall prepare your way.”
+At least nine times Mark declares that Jesus is “on the way.”
+His march to Jerusalem and his inevitable death was in fulfillment of Joh’s proclamation from the words of Isaiah: “I send my messenger before your face who shall prepare your way.”

 Continue reading WHOSOEVER WILL FOLLOW ME

-The cursing of the barren fig tree symbolized the coming destruction of the Temple and the fruitlessness of Israel – Mark 11:12-26.
+The parable of the budding fig tree pointed to the imminent destruction of the Temple that Jesus had predicted – Mark 13:28-29.

 The parable of the “budding fig tree” provides a graphic illustration of Christ’s answer to the question – “When will these things come to pass?”
 The image of a fig tree sprouting foliage is the clue for the “when” of the events predicted by him.
 Its foliage signals the arrival of “summer,” the time when “all these things” will be fulfilled.

 The whole earth will observe the “Son of Man” arriving on the clouds to gather his “elect” to himself –Mark 13:21-27.